EpicPlayerA10/BreweryAddon/README.md

 - Get recipe book

 ## Installation
-- Click on Releases and click on the first `eBreweryAddon.jar`
+- Click on Releases and click on the first `BreweryAddon.jar`
 - Drag this file into plugins folder
 - Start your server